jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Not all claims ended so well.
 I must admit I cherish this one.

 Notice what actually happened there.
 The insurance script was a starting point.
 But a hotel room and a check for market value weren't their problem.
 Their pain was somewhere else.
-It was four kids and a calendar date that comes only once a year.
+It was the special day that comes only once a year.
 Once I realized the real problem, a different set of tools was obvious.

 As we journey to better solve our problems by updating our self-identity, I want to put you in a unique frame of mind.
-One far away from the fighting so prevalent in our politics, or the angst of every day life.
+One far away from the fighting so prevalent in our politics, or the angst of everyday life.
 I want you to remember the childish glee you had when holding a present.

 It could be your birthday, graduation, or favorite holiday.
 Whichever memory is your most precious, I invite you to embrace the feeling it gives you.